pfeiferd/genestrip/README.md

 * We applied Genestrip to several real-world fastq files, where the findings matched the expectations.
 For example, we correctly recovered bacteria in ticks from fastq files as described in [this publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10328957/).

+A paper on Genestrip including with in-depth evaluation is at the final step before its publication at [BMC Bioinformatics](https://link.springer.com/journal/12859)
+(the peer reviews have passed).
+Take a look at [this preprint](https://www.researchsquare.com/article/rs-7373421/v1) for evaluation details.

 ### Filtering fastq files

 Genestrip can be used to *filter* fastq files via *k*-mers from a previously generated database.
 As an example, one may also use the fastq file `sample.fastq.gz` from `./data/projects/human_virus/fastq`.
 To start the filtering process, run